dper/kanjioftheday/README.md

 Installation
 ============

+Download the source code into a directory of your choosing.

 Ruby is required.
 Version 3.1.2 or newer should work.

-Download the source code into a directory of your choosing.
+If you want to post to Mastodon, install `mastodon-api` and configure as described below.

+    # gem install mastodon-api

 Getting Going